Outward Bound Expedition (ACT)

 Register your young person today and give them a gift that will motivate and inspire them for years to come.

 Please click on the image to see an indicative program outline for ACT Outward Bound Expedition.
-The exact program schedule may change, depending on factors including weather, group ability, and available access within National Parks.
+The exact program schedule may change, depending on factors including weather and available access within National Parks.

 Start and end times:

 Meet us at our National Base in Tharwa ACT from 10:00am, for a 10:30am start on Day 1.

 Your program will end at our National Base at 2:00pm on Day 10.
 A certificate ceremony is held at 1:30pm on this day, and your family are welcome to attend.